Hungarian Vizsla training for recall, lead pulling issues and general obedience.

 Their personality traits and characteristics

-With both breeds carrying an aristocratic bearing, they are incredibly friendly and welcoming to both people they know and strangers.
+Both breeds carrying an aristocratic bearing are incredibly friendly and welcoming to both people they know and strangers.
 Typically all the Hungarian Vizsla and the Wirehaired Vizsla wants is to be loved, making them a perfect family companion.
-In fact, both breeds are often referred to as a ‘Velcro’ dog as they love attaching themselves to humans!
+In fact, both breeds are often referred to as ‘Velcro’ dogs as they love attaching themselves to humans!

-Alongside their friendly nature, they are a highly intelligent dog and very inquisitive.
+Alongside their friendly nature, they are highly intelligent dogs and very inquisitive.
 They also require a lot of physical activity and human interaction, so it is important that any potential owners remember this when looking to welcome a Vizsla puppy to their family.

-Being a very intelligent breed, they do require regular stimulation to keep them occupied and stop them from becoming bored; otherwise they are known to be a little destructive in terms of chewing and digging.
-This is also a possible outcome if they are kept cooped up in smaller confines for too long.
+Being a very intelligent breed, they do require regular stimulation to keep them occupied and stop them from becoming bored; otherwise, they are known to be a little destructive in terms of chewing and digging.
+This is also possible if they are kept cooped up in smaller confines for too long.

 The Hungarian Vizsla is characterised by its short coat, whilst the Wirehaired Vizsla is noticeable for its slightly longer coat.
-Both are a lean, medium-sized dog and are renowned for their tapered muzzle and long drop ears.
-Typically, both breeds are some colour variation of tan and gold; a throwback to the camouflage needed for their hunting heritage.
+Both are lean, medium-sized dogs and are renowned for their tapered muzzle and long drop ears.
+Typically, both breeds are some colour variation of tan and gold, a throwback to the camouflage needed for their hunting heritage.

-With the right care and attention, the Hungarian Vizsla and the Hungarian Wirehaired Vizsla are a very warm and friendly dog that are perfect for families.
+With the right care and attention, the Hungarian Vizsla and the Hungarian Wirehaired Vizsla are very warm and friendly dogs that are perfect for families.

-With the right techniques and persistence we can improve your dog’s recall abilities.
-Its about making you more fun to be around.
+We can improve your dog’s recall abilities with the right techniques and persistence.
+It’s about making you more fun to be around.
 I will also train you to be proactive in distraction environments and teach you to read the signs your dog tells you about what it will do next.
-There are a variety of reasons your dog ignores you and part of the training will explore these.
+There are various reasons your dog ignores you; part of the training will explore these.
 We will then put in techniques which help improve the recall.

-If a dog is going to suffer from separation distress then the Vizsla is a prime candidate.
+The Vizsla is a prime candidate if a dog suffers from separation distress.
 The fact they want to be with us all the time is nice, but it can also be an issue when you need to leave them for a short while.
 They are well known as the ‘velcro dog’.

-With the right training techniques we can teach your dog that being on its own for a while is not an issue.
-This can take a while, but with patience you can get there.
+With the right training techniques, we can teach your dog that being on its own for a while is not an issue.
+This can take a while, but you can get there with patience.